(revised September 2009)

 ARTICLE VIII (AMENDMENTS)

 Amendments to this Constitution may be initiated by a Member of Council and approved by Council or may be initiated by a petition to Council signed by 5% of the Members of the Society.
-Proposed amendments to this Constitution must be approved by two-thirds of Council, must then be presented to and then discussed by the membership in an open forum, and must finally be submitted by mail ballot to the membership for ratification.
+Proposed amendments to this Constitution must be approved by two-thirds of Council, then presented to and discussed by the membership in an open forum, and finally be submitted by mail ballot to the membership for ratification.
 Ratification of proposed amendments to this Constitution requires approval of two-thirds of those Members of the Society who vote on the amendments.

 ARTICLE IX (DISSOLUTION)

 Dissolution of the Society for any cause shall follow the same procedure as for amendments (Article VIII) and must be according to the applicable regulations of the Internal Revenue Code of the United States of America.
-In the event that the Society should dissolve, all funds and other assets of the Society, after payment of all outstanding obligations, shall be contributed to a successor society which has among its principal purposes the encouragement, development and dissemination of knowledge in the biological or physical sciences, and which has qualified as an exempt organization under Section 501 (C)(3) of the Internal Revenue Code of the United States of America.
+In the event that the Society should dissolve, all funds and other assets of the Society, after payment of all outstanding obligations, shall be contributed to a successor society which has among its principal purposes the encouragement, development, and dissemination of knowledge in the biological or physical sciences, and which has qualified as an exempt organization under Section 501 (C)(3) of the Internal Revenue Code of the United States of America.
 The selection of the successor society shall be approved by a two-thirds vote of the Council and recorded in Council's minutes and in its Articles of Dissolution.